BitPoet/PoetSaml2/README.md

 ![SAML2 Configuration Image](https://github.com/BitPoet/bitpoet.github.io/blob/master/img/PoetSaml2_config_overview.png)

-Click "Add Configuration" to create a new SP.
+Click "Add Profile" to create a new SP.
 Give it a name and title.

 The name will be a part of the URLs of the endpoints.

-Then fill in the fields in the configuration:
+Then fill in the fields in the profile:

 #### Active
   As long as this box isn't checked, your SP endpoints will not be reachable.